- Administrative details

-Undergrad students have an opportunity to evaluate the course, as well as the instructors and TAs performance during the last two weeks of classes.
-Neither the course instructor nor the course TA should be present when course evaluations are administered because students' responses on the evaluations could be positively or negatively influenced by the instructor or the TA's presence.
-Thus, as part of their duties, TAs will be called upon to coordinate the course evaluation in one course other than the one for which they TA.
+Undergrad students have an opportunity to evaluate the course, as well as the instructors and TAs performance during the last two weeks of classes through an online questionnaire.
+However, if a paper evaluation is still used, neither the course instructor nor the course TA should be present when course evaluations are administered because students' responses on the evaluations could be positively or negatively influenced by the instructor or the TA's presence.
+Thus, as part of their duties, TAs may be called upon to coordinate the course evaluation in one course other than the one for which they TA.
 The course evaluation packages contain instructions for administering the evaluations.
 This task likely will not take more than a half hour of your time.
 (Note: Administering course evaluations in a course other than your own TA will not exempt you from assisting once during the term to assisting with proctoring duties described in paragraph 2 of 2.a.i.)

 As a TA, you are an employee of the university and are subject to all its policies and procedures and you are expected to represent the department in a professional and ethical way.
 There are a number of relevant policies as follows:

 - Policy 19 - Access to and release of student records

 - Policy 29 - Smoking on University Premises

 - Policy 33 - Ethical Behaviour

 - Policy 71 - Student Academic Discipline Policy

 University of Waterloo Policies are available in the GASP Office, PAS 3288.